 - application of codes and standards, especially DCRM(B)

 - concepts of edition, impression, issue, state

-This course is restricted to working catalogers experienced in AACR2, MARC 21, and general cataloging principles and practices.
-No knowledge of early books is necessary.
-The goal of the course is to provide practice in each of the primary elements of the rare book catalog record, so that students will be equipped to catalog their institution’s rare books and special collections materials.
-Please note that this course covers early or special printed monographs, not manuscripts, maps, graphics, scrapbooks, &c.
+This course is restricted to working catalogers experienced in AACR2 and/or RDA and MARC 21, and general cataloging principles and practices.
+No prior knowledge of early books is necessary.
+The goal of the course is to provide instruction and practice in each of the primary elements of the rare book catalog record, so that students will be equipped to catalog their institution’s rare books and special collections materials to national standards.
+Please note that this course covers printed monographs only—not serials, manuscripts, maps, music, graphics, or scrapbooks.

-Requirements: In their personal statement, applicants should describe their experience with machine-readable AACR2 cataloging and provide a brief description of the types and date range of materials they expect to catalog with DCRM(B).
-In addition, applicants are required to submit 1-3 typical bibliographic records of materials they currently are cataloging, preferably original cataloging of modern books or serials.
+Requirements: In their personal statement, applicants should describe their experience with machine-readable AACR2 and/or RDA cataloging, provide a brief description of the types and date range of materials they expect to catalog with DCRM(B), and whether they are expected to produce RDA-compliant records at their home institutions.
+In addition, applicants are required to submit 1–3 typical bibliographic records of materials they are currently cataloging, preferably original cataloging of modern books.

 Deborah J. Leslie

 Deborah J. Leslie is Senior English Cataloger at the Folger Shakespeare Library, before which she held positions as rare book cataloger at Yale University and at the Library Company of Philadelphia.
 She chaired the RBMS Bibliographic Standards Committee from 2001 to 2007 and was a principal editor of DCRM(B).
 She is currently a member of the ACRL/RBMS Descriptive Cataloging for Rare Materials Task Force (2014–), and of the RDA Steering Committee Rare Materials Working Group (2016–).Full Bio »